Electronic line judge: Development

+Cyclops

 Commercially, the most successful system to emerge in the early experimental period of electronic officiating was the "Cyclops".
 Cyclops was a device used only for service line calls but functioned reliably and was used around the world for many years until superseded by video and television technology.
 The Cyclops system consisted of a series of infrared laser light beams projected, at a centimeter above the ground, to a receiver device across the court and then to a computer.
 The series of beams were aligned to accurately determine if the ball was inside the service area.
 This determination was only valid with respect to the main service line and not the side or center service lines.
 The Cyclops system was used only on show courts and covered only the main service lines.

+Hawk-Eye

 In the 2000s, the sport began to embrace video camera methodology such as Hawk-Eye.

-Hawk-Eye allows review of player questioned line calls on a select few "high" visibility televised matches.
-This limited use has been criticized as a social discontinuity in that players of lesser stature that are not asked to play on show courts are being unfairly discriminated against.
+Hawk-Eye allows review of player-questioned line calls on a select few "high" visibility televised matches.
+This limited use has been criticized as a social discontinuity in that players of lesser stature who are not asked to play on show courts are being unfairly discriminated against.

-The professional tennis players associations, both the Association of Tennis Professionals and the Women's Tennis Association have approved a method and process of instantaneous re-evaluation of questionable line calls and the system of television video review has become popular.
+The professional tennis players associations, both the Association of Tennis Professionals and the Women's Tennis Association standardized a challenge process, whereby players could use Hawk-Eye information to challenge potentially incorrect calls.

+Hawk-Eye Live

+In 2017, the Next Generation ATP Finals used Hawk-Eye Live, which meant that no line judges would be on the courts, and that all calls would be made automatically by the Hawk Eye technology in real time.
+Instead of line umpires, the system detects the relevant movements of the player and where the ball bounces on court.
+A pre-recorded voice announces "Out", "Fault", and "Foot fault".

 To reduce staff due to COVID-19 pandemic restrictions, the 2020 US Open employed electronic line judges on most matches, excluding those held at Arthur Ashe Stadium and Louis Armstrong Stadium.
+This was also done in the 2020 ATP Finals.
 At the 2021 Australian Open, all matches used electronic line judges for the first time in a Grand Slam event.
+Hawk-Eye Live was subsequently made permanent at the 2022 US Open, and in April 2023 the ATP announced that all ATP Tour events would switch to electronic line judging by 2025.
+In October 2024, the All England Club announced that Wimbledon would also switch permanently to electronic line judging beginning in 2025, leaving the French Open as the only Grand Slam to still use line judges.